siraben/website/_posts/2022-03-01-tree-sitter.md

 simplest languages.

-Say you have just created a new language leveraging the latest and greatest technologies in PL land, what should you turn your sights to next, if you want people to actually adopt and use it?
+Say you have just created a new language leveraging the latest and greatest technologies in programming language land, what should you turn your sights to next, if you want people to actually adopt and use it?
 I'd argue that it should be writing a [tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammar.
 Before I elaborate what tree-sitter is, here's what you'll be able to achieve much more easily: